lbr-stack/pyfri/README.md

 # Usage

+## Java application

+A flexible Java application is provided [here](java/LBRServer.java).
+This must be installed on the KUKA Sunrise controller.

+## Data types

 You can pass NumPy arrays to the "set" methods (e.g. `setJointPosition`) in order to command the robot.
 However, you **must** ensure the format of the array is correct.